lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 - **String**:
 Describes how to replace what has been found.

+**If replacement is a string**, its content is used verbatim to replace the match.

+The only exception is the special character dollar sign ($), which starts replacement directives :

 - **Function**:
 Computes a replacement and is given matching information via its parameters.